temporalio/edu-102-java-code/exercises/using-classes/README.md

 Make your changes to the code in the `practice` subdirectory (look for `TODO` comments that will guide you to where you should make changes to the code).
 If you need a hint or want to verify your changes, look at the complete version in the `solution` subdirectory.

+## Prerequisite: Ensure the Microservice is running
+If you haven't already started the Translation Microservice used by this exercise, do so in a separate terminal.

+**Note: If you're using the Gitpod environment to run this exercise you can skip this step.
+An instance of the Microservice is already running in your environment**

+1. Navigate to the `utilities` directory at the root level of the course
+2. Change directoryies into the `microservice directory`
+   1. `cd utilities/microservice`
+3. Compile the microservice
+   1. `mvn clean compile`
+4. Start the microservice
+   1. `mvn exec:java -Dexec.mainClass="translationapi.Microservice"`

 ## Part A:
 This exercise provides an improved version of the translation Workflow used in Temporal 101.
 The Workflow has already been updated to follow the best practice of using classes to represent input parameters and return values.
 You'll apply what you've learned to do the same for the Activity.